RasaHQ/rasa/test_environments/message_and_event_brokers/kafka/sasl_scram/with_tls/README.md

 [How to generate certificates for TLS bound to DNS localhost](#how-to-generate-certificates-for-tls-bound-to-dns-localhost) section.

+#### About Subject Alternate Name (SAN)

+A Subject Alternate Name (or SAN) certificate is a digital security certificate which allows multiple hostnames or IPs to be protected by a single certificate.

+Examples:
+<br>If TLS certificate has SAN set to `194.3.5.1`, then clients will accept the certificate if IP of Kafka broker
+to which they are connecting is `194.3.5.1`.
+<br>If TLS certificate has SAN set to `localhost`, then clients will accept the certificate if the hostname
+of the Kafka broker to which we are connecting is `localhost`.
+<br>If TLS certificate has SAN set to `rasa.com`, then clients will accept the certificate if the hostname
+of the Kafka broker to which we are connecting is `rasa.com`.
+<br>If TLS certificate has SAN set to 0.0.0.0  then clients will accept the certificate
+from any hostname or IP address.
+This is useful for testing purposes.
+DO NOT USE THIS IN PRODUCTION!!!

 ## How to connect to Kafka broker

 To connect to the broker from the client use:
 * URL localhost:9098 (SASL SCRAM SHA 256) or localhost:9099 (SASL SCRAM SHA 512)
 * one of the users